FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

             if(data!=null && data.hasExtra("serverError")){
                 //Try again later
             }
-            //Present if the user completed the entire flow for Forecast if(data!=null && data.hasExtra("userCompletedFlow")){
-                //Success
-            }
             // //Present if the user closed the flow if(data!=null && data.hasExtra("userClosedView")){
                 //The user closed the process